2 FAM 600

 2 FAM 613.1 Management Officer

 a.
-The principal officer will normally assign responsibility for coordination of all school assistance activities under this regulation to the post's management officer, unless the principal officer designates otherwise because the management officer is a member of the school board or other reasons that the principal officer determines are in the best interests of the Mission and the Department of State.
-The management officer has a continuing responsibility for the administration of all awards to the school and to ensure that school assistance activities are administered under the Department of State Basic Authorities Act of 1956, as amended.
+The principal officer normally assigns responsibility for coordination and oversight of all school assistance activities under this regulation to the post's management officer, unless the principal officer appoints a Foreign Service officer designee because the management officer is a member of the school board or other reasons that the principal officer determines are in the best interests of the Mission and the Department of State.
+Management Officers who serve as school board members must recuse themselves from financial decisions affecting an award to a school.

 (1) The school is advised, in accordance with 2 CFR 200 and/or 2 CFR 600 and/or 22 CFR 135, that if it receives an advance of funds, the Department may require a blanket fidelity bond or other security acceptable to the post and the Department.